 Manage, catalog and organize all your RAW files, digital images, videos, audio recordings, PDF and Office documents etc. in one software.

-The digital asset management system IMatch supports the Windows Imaging Component (WIC) framework supported in Windows 7, Windows 8 and later versions of Windows.
+IMatch supports the Windows Imaging Component (WIC) framework supported in Windows 7, Windows 8, Windows 10 and later versions of Windows.

-WIC allows applications like IMatch to work with image formats via so-called codecs provided by camera and other hardware vendors.
+Windows WIC enables applications like IMatch to work with image formats (including RAW files) via so-called codecs provided by camera vendors, Microsoft or 3rd parties.
 Without the need to know the internal details of a file format, IMatch can handle the files as long as a working codec is installed.

 Note: Do not install multiple codecs from different vendors for the same RAW format.
 Experience tells that this may lead to more or less subtle problems when processing RAW files.